-Sometimes a reader will email you instead of us when they need help.
-Learn how to avoid these emails by getting out ahead of them.
+Sometimes a reader will email you Sometimes a reader will email you instead of us when they need help.
+Learn how you can prevent reader support emails.

 What to do When Readers Contact You

-If you still receive emails after implementing the tips linked above, you can reply to your reader and ask them to click the Help link at the top of the page.
+If you still receive emails after implementing the tips linked above, you can reply to your reader and ask them to click the Need Help? link at the top of the page.

-If a reader is very frustrated, you can reply to them and CC firstname.lastname@example.org in that reply.
+If a reader is frustrated, you can reply to them and CC firstname.lastname@example.org in that reply.
 Please include the full email thread in the reply so that we have as much information as possible, including the entire message you originally sent out with the download link.
-Please do not email us without also CCing the reader.
-They need to know the email address we will be replying from, and we want to lower the chances that our reply will go to their junk/spam folder.
-Help requests are strongly preferred because this email back-and-forth while information-gathering can further irritate an already frustrated reader.

 Please do not contact us and ask us to email your reader.
 They likely won’t get our email and that doesn’t help you, them, or us.

 Your reader needs to know which email address we will be replying from, and we want to lower the chances that our reply will go to their junk/spam folder.
 Help requests are strongly preferred because they don’t get lost like emails often do.